 ABOUT THE RESEARCH

 This study began with a comprehensive review of engagement and culture models currently being used in business settings.
-Overall, over 30 models, all of which were published publicly by third-party organizations like Deloitte and Aon Hewitt, were reviewed.
+Overall, over 30 models, all of which were published publicly by third-party organisations like Deloitte and Aon Hewitt, were reviewed.
 Upon review, a theory as to which aspects of culture were most important was developed.
 Once aspects were identified, an additional literature review was conducted for each area with an emphasis on work published in business magazines and academic settings.

 O.C.
 Tanner’s initial theory was tested in a qualitative setting in the form of focus groups.
 It conducted six sets of two focus groups each in Columbus, OH, US; Toronto, ON, CA; London, UK; Sydney, AU; Singapore; and New Delhi, IN during the month of April 2017.
 These groups were made up of eight to 10 full-time employees working for mid- to large-sized companies (i.e. companies with at least 500 employees), between the ages of 25 and 50.
 These groups largely validated O.C.
 Tanner’s initial theory on corporate culture and highlighted large similarities across cultures.